serhhatsari/askgpt/README.md

 ## Description
-CLI to interact with OpenAI API.
+AskGPT is a CLI tool built in Go that allows you to interact with ChatGPT, a large language model trained by OpenAI.
+With this tool, you can easily ask ChatGPT for help with various tasks, from generating text to images.

 ## Getting Started
 ### Dependencies